-As mentioned above, the rotating clusters are observed for high values of $\omega^{IT}$ [Fig. \ref{graph:fig3}(a,b)].
-As $\omega^{ST}$ increases, the boundary between the mono-polar clustering and homogeneous bi-polar phases moves upwards towards higher $\omega^{IT}$.
-This means, ST suppresses the formation of rotating clusters, which is also supported by analysis of the SPP number fraction in mono-polar clusters.
+As mentioned above, the rotating flocks are observed for high values of $\omega^{CT}$ [Fig. \ref{graph:fig3}(a,b)].
+As $\omega^{ST}$ increases, the boundary between the mono-polar flocking and homogeneous bi-polar phases moves upwards towards higher $\omega^{CT}$.
+This means ST suppresses the formation of rotating flocks, which is also supported by analysis of the SPP number fraction in mono-polar flocks.
 In case of the same direction [Fig. \ref{graph:fig3}(c)], the boundary appears for $\omega^{ST} < 2.0\times 10^{-2}$.
-In the case of opposing direction [Fig. \ref{graph:fig3}(d)], the boundary becomes unclear when $\omega^{ST} > 1.0\times 10^{-2}$ because of the existence of the exceptional region for the CW-rotating clusters.
+In the case of opposing direction [Fig. \ref{graph:fig3}(d)], the boundary becomes unclear when $\omega^{ST} > 1.0\times 10^{-2}$ because of the existence of the exceptional region for the CW-rotating flocks.

-The boundary between the two phases appears as a band that extends.
-The map in the band is speckled at the right side of the black lines, which suggests that the mono-polar clustering and homogeneous phases are bi-stable.
+The boundary between the two phases appears as a thick band.
+The map in the band is speckled, which suggests that the mono-polar flocking and homogeneous phases are bi-stable (supported by hysteresis analysis in Appendix "Hysteresis analysis").
 The speckled band is also found in the map of angular velocity for the case of the same direction [Fig. \ref{graph:fig3}(e)].
-Similar to the fraction in mono-polar clusters, the angular velocity is relatively high in the mono-polar clustering phase [Fig. \ref{graph:fig3}(c)].
-On the other hand, in Fig. \ref{graph:fig3}(f), the color bands are straight and parallel which indicated that the angular velocity is governed by the balance between $\omega^{IT}$ and $\omega^{ST}$.
-Thus, the angular velocity and the phase behavior are not strongly correlated, when the ST and IT are opposite each other.
+Similar to the fraction in mono-polar flocks, the angular velocity is relatively high in the mono-polar flocking phase [Fig. \ref{graph:fig3}(c)].
+On the other hand, in Fig. \ref{graph:fig3}(f), the color bands are straight and parallel, which indicates that the angular velocity is governed by the balance between $\omega^{CT}$ and $\omega^{ST}$.
+Thus, the angular velocity and the phase behavior are not strongly correlated when the ST and CT are opposite each other.